AstarNetwork/astar-docs/docs/builder-guides/astar_features/run_local_network.md

 ### Access the local blockchain via explorer

 - Go to [local explorer](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/explorer)
-- You will be able to to view the recent blocks, accounts info, etc. as the on-chain environment of Astar Network
+- You will be able to to view local information (such as the recent blocks or accounts info) as the on-chain environment of Astar Network

 ![Untitled](img-localchain-cookbook/Untitled%203.png)